 Get Emergency Contraception NOW

 - ella is sold by prescription only, regardless of age.
-You can also order ella through an online prescription service (if you are 14 or older) for $42, including next-day shipping.
+You can also order ella through an online prescription service for $59, including shipping.

 lt is great news that EC is now available for anyone to buy, directly on the shelf, but it can be very expensive; read this report about the cost of EC from the American Society for Emergency Contraception here.
 If cost is an issue, you may want to find a family planning clinic that offers EC for a reduced rate.